 Private institutions like Huntington University are not just for wealthy families.
 It might surprise you to learn that, in a typical year, about 40% of HU freshman report a combined household income under $50,000.
 We offer Financial Aid to more than 90% of our students.

 Tuition, fees, room and board rates are established annually in the spring for the succeeding year.
 Prices are moderated through the generosity of friends and alumni of the University and the supporting denomination who annually contribute over 25% of the University’s operating costs.
 As a result, tuition and fees provide only 75% of the cost of educating a student.

 In addition, many students are provided financial assistance in meeting the price of attending the University.
 Approximately 90% of the students receive financial aid in the form of scholarships, grants, loans, or work-study assistance.
 Such assistance is primarily available only to those who file a FAFSA by the preferred submission date and is usually limited to full-time students in good standing.

-The above prices are estimates based on a typical student taking twelve to seventeen hours each semester and two hours in January.
+The above prices are estimates based on a typical student taking 12 to 17 hours each semester and two hours in January.
 In addition, special laboratory, course, or music fees may be included for some students.

-*Full-time students carrying twelve or more hours in either semester are not charged tuition, activity fee, room, or board for January Term.
+*Full-time students carrying 12 or more hours in either semester are not charged tuition, activity fee, room, or board for January Term.

 Details regarding specific tuition costs and fees can be found on the 2014-2015 Financial Details page.